Gavant/gavant-ember-websockets/README.md

 ember install gavant-ember-websockets
 ```

 Add the settings below (shown with default values) to your app's config/environment.js to configure the addon.
-At the very least, you will need to set the `websockets.host` value to point to an API endpoint URL.
+At the very least, you will need to set the `websockets.baseURL` value to point to an API endpoint URL.

 ```js
 let ENV = {